nieuwsma/kli-translation-pipeline_principles-of-faith/pipeline1/AUTOGEN/chapters/chapter8_chapter_8_holy_spirit_comforter_guide_and_power.md

 <!-- p116 -->
 God speaks in many ways, but He wants to do it personally, and internally.
 It will likely not be an audible voice (like if your best friend was to say your name aloud) but it will be an internal voice that speaks to your heart and mind.
-Elijah refers to this as the ‘still small voice’ (<span class="x-scripture" data-type="ref" data-book="1 Kings" data-chapter="19" data-verses="11-13" data-lang="en" data-version="NKJV">1 Kings 19:11-13</span>).
+Elijah refers to this as the ‘still small voice’ (<span class="x-scripture" data-type="ref" data-book="1KI" data-chapter="19" data-verses="11-13" data-lang="en" data-version="NKJV">1 Kings 19:11-13</span>).

 <!-- p117 -->